Hariz Danial Khallidden: International career

 Hariz made five appearances in as many friendly games for Brunei in 2024, mostly as a substitute, as the Wasps recorded three wins against Vanuatu at the 2024 FIFA Series in March and also Sri Lanka which they played twice in June.
 The following September, he was elected by interim Brunei head coach Jamie McAllister as a starter in both games against Macau at the play-offs for the third round of the 2027 AFC Asian Cup qualification.
 Hariz aided the Wasps to a 4–0 aggregate victory to advance Brunei to the next phase of the competition.
 A month later however, Hariz was unable to replicate his recent form in both legs of the 2024 ASEAN Championship qualification, losing to Timor-Leste 0–1 on aggregate.
 He lastly featured in a final friendly game in 2024 was against Russia national football team where the Wasps were beaten 11–0.

 Hariz was selected for the 2027 AFC Asian Cup qualifying first group fixture against Lebanon in March 2025.
 He came on as a second-half substitute in a 5–0 loss.
 He was selected for the Wasps' June 2025 fixtures against Sri Lanka and Bhutan, where he was played from the start in both games.
 A 2–1 victory at home against Bhutan on the 10th gave Brunei three precious points in their AFC Asian Cup qualification group.
+Having missed the fixtures in the rest of 2025 due to injury, Hariz was selected for the team for the away fixture against Bhutan that was held in India on 31 March 2026.
+Hariz started the match as Brunei were defeated 2–1 in the closing match of their Asian Cup qualification campaign.

+Despite barely featuring for DPMM in the 2025–26 season, Hariz became the starting frontman for the Wasps at the June 2026 ASEAN Championship qualification matches against Timor-Leste, which ended in a 1–6 aggregate defeat.